1arush/deepfake-detection-using-perceptual-hashes/face-modifications/README.md

 ## Plots

 There are 4 sub-directories for the 4 images that have been considered.
-The contain all the plots for modifications done on that face.
-The modifications follow a similar name as mentioned above.
+They contain all the plots for modifications done on that face.
+The modifications follow a similar naming convention as mentioned above in the `Images` section.

-Additionally, there are some plots which are the average hamming distance plots.
+Additionally, there are some plots which are average hamming distance plots.
 They have been created by averaging out the values from all 4 images, and show an improvement in the detection, as improvisations to the detection procedure are made.
+There is one such plot for each modification made (these include both manual and automatic modifications).
+The automatic modifications usually contain a `_code` at the end of their name.